josmar-crwdstffng/angular/aio/content/guide/template-typecheck.md

 If you still have issues after troubleshooting with these flags, fall back to full mode by disabling `strictTemplates`.

-If that doesn't work, an option of last resort is to turn off full mode entirely with `fullTemplateTypeCheck: false`.
+If that does not work, an option of last resort is to turn off full mode entirely with `fullTemplateTypeCheck: false`.

 A type-checking error that you cannot resolve with any of the recommended methods can be the result of a bug in the template type-checker itself.
 If you get errors that require falling back to basic mode, it is likely to be such a bug.